pdhummel/GlobalConquest/README.md

 - [ ] Shouldn't be able to see pathing of enemy units.
 - [ ] Game controller cannot change comboboxes.
 - [ ] Game controller cannot navigate nested menus -- i.e., File, View.
+- [x] Conquest of burb does not show new ownership -- manually need to refresh hex.